andrebassi/runner-codes/docs/docusaurus/docs/languages/prolog.md

 ## Overview

 Prolog is a logic programming language.
-LLM-Firecracker provides SWI-Prolog for logic programming.
+Runner Codes provides SWI-Prolog for logic programming.

 ## Specifications